tikv/website/content/docs/3.0/reference/tools/tikv-server.md

         weight: 1
 ---

-You can explore `tikv-server --help` and try `tikv-server your sub command --help` to dig into functionality.
+You can explore `tikv-server --help` and try `tikv-server your sub command --help` to dig into this functionality.